Thor-DraperJr/Thor-DraperJr.github.io/_drafts/2021-05-06-article copy 2.md

 * Podcasts

 #### Curiosity
+A.B.L - Always be learning.
+Asking questions about why people operate a certain way or why a business functions a certain way.
+Hell, it could even be about yourself.
+Keep asking questions.
+It'll increase your knowledge and is one of the best way to create meaningful relationships.

 Dale Carnegie advised in his 1936 classic How to Win Friends and Influence People.
 “Ask questions the other person will enjoy answering.”

 ## Final Thoughts